Stem-cell line: Uses

+Stem cells could be used as an ideal in vitro platform to study developmental changes at the molecular level.
+Neural stem cells (NSC) for examples have been used as a model to study the mechanisms behind the differentiation and maturation of cells of the central nervous system (CNS).
+These studies are gaining more attention recently since they can be optimised and relevant to modelling neurodegenerative diseases and brain tumors.

 Ethical issues

 There is controversy associated with the derivation and use of human embryonic stem cell lines.
 This controversy stems from the fact that derivation of human embryonic stem cells requires the destruction of a blastocyst-stage, pre-implantation human embryo.
 There is a wide range of viewpoints regarding the moral consideration that blastocyst-stage human embryos should be given.

 Access to human embryonic stem-cell lines

 United States

 In the United States, Executive Order 13505 established that federal money can be used for research in which approved human embryonic stem-cell (hESC) lines are used, but it cannot be used to derive new lines.
 The National Institutes of Health (NIH) Guidelines on Human Stem Cell Research, effective July 7, 2009, implemented the Executive Order 13505 by establishing criteria which hESC lines must meet to be approved for funding.
 The NIH Human Embryonic Stem Cell Registry can be accessed online and has updated information on cell lines eligible for NIH funding.
 There are 486 approved lines as of January 2022.

 Studies have found that approved hESC lines are not uniformly used in the US data from cell banks and surveys of researchers indicate that only a handful of the available hESC lines are routinely used in research.
 Access and utility are cited as the two primary factors influencing what hESC lines scientists choose to work with.

 A 2011 survey of stem cell scientists in the US who use hESC lines in their research found that 54% of respondents used two or fewer lines and 75% used three or fewer lines.

 Another study tracked cell-line requests fulfilled from the largest US repositories, the National Stem Cell Bank (NSCB) and the Harvard Stem Cell Institute (HSCI; Cambridge, MA, USA), for the periods March 1999 – December 2008 (for NSCB) and April 2004 – December 2008 (for HSCI).
 For NSCB, out of twenty-one approved cell lines, 77% of requests were for two of the lines (H1 and H9).
 For HSCI, out of the 17 lines requested more than once, 24.7% of requests were for the two most commonly requested lines.